worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Show me what you've got," he said without preamble.

-Sarah laid out her notebooks.
+Liv laid out her notebooks.
 The October 12 dropout.
 The power consumption patterns.
 The spectrometer data encoding musical tones.
 The schematic of the secondary antenna.
 Her triangulation calculations.

 Reeves read in silence for twenty minutes.
 Occasionally he'd grunt or make a note on a scrap of paper.
 Finally, he looked up.